Unified equation for massless spin fields and new definitions of key spin coefficients: Verification of the new spin coefficient definitions and the explicit unified equation

 The Pleba$\acute{n}$ski-Demia$\acute{n}$ski metric, as well as those derived from it via specific coordinate transformations, includes the complete family of Petrov type-D spacetimes with an aligned electromagnetic field and a potentially non-zero cosmological constant.
 In 2006, a modified version of the Pleba$\acute{n}$ski-Demia$\acute{n}$ski metric was introduced, allowing the most important special cases to be obtained via explicit reduction.
 The modified form of the metric is expressed as [62]

 where

 The parameters $m$, $n$, $e$, $g$, $\Lambda$ $\epsilon$, $k$, $\alpha$ and $\omega$ are arbitrary real values.
 It is important to note that, except for $\Lambda$, $e$ and $g$, the parameters in this metric do not necessarily retain their traditional physical interpretations; they only acquire well-defined meanings in specific sub-cases.
+Note that $\alpha$ and $\sigma$ in subsections 4.3 and 4.4 are not spin coefficients and differ from the convention introduced in section 1.

 Based on the null tetrad established in [62], we have